craig8196/the-river-protocol/PROTOCOL.md

 ## Overview
 TODO

+## Dependencies
+Code for version 0 is dependent on NaCl or libsodium for encryption.
+Code implementing TRiP over UDP based communication is dependent on appropriate OS interfaces.

 ## VarInts and Serialization
 Variable length integers are denoted as "V" in the octets column.
 Variable length fields the length is listed first followed by data, denoted "VD".